This article has multiple issues. Please help improve it or discuss these issues on the talk page. (Learn how and when to remove these messages)

 In India during the Axial Age appeared the Maurya Empire—a geographically extensive and powerful empire, ruled by the Mauryan dynasty from 321 to 185 BC.
 The empire was founded in 322 BC by Chandragupta Maurya through the help of Chanakya,[34] who rapidly expanded his power westward across central and western India, taking advantage of the disruptions of local powers following the withdrawal by Alexander the Great.
 By 320 BC, the Maurya Empire had fully occupied northwestern India as well as defeating and conquering the satraps left by Alexander.
 Under Emperor Ashoka the Great, the Maurya Empire became the first Indian empire to conquer the whole Indian Peninsula — an achievement repeated only twice, by the Gupta and Mughal Empires.
 In the reign of Ashoka Buddhism spread to become the dominant religion in many parts of the ancient India.[31]

-In 221 BC, China became an empire when the State of Qin ended the chaotic Warring States period through its conquest of the other six states and proclaimed the Qin Empire (221–207 BC).
+In 221 BC, China became an empire when the State of Qin ended the chaotic Warring States period through its conquest of the other six states, starting the Qin Empire (221–207 BC).
+Its sovereign adopted the new title of Huangdi (皇帝), which is translated in English as "Emperor".
 The Qin Empire is known for the construction of the Great Wall of China and the Terracotta Army, as well as the standardization of currency, weights, measures and writing system.
 It laid the foundation for China's first golden age, the Han Empire (202 BC–AD 9, AD 25–220).
 The Han Empire expanded into Central Asia and established trade through the Silk Road.
 Confucianism was, for the first time, adopted as an official state ideology.
 During the reign of the Emperor Wu of Han, the Xiongnu were pacified.
 By this time, only four empires stretched between the Pacific and the Atlantic: the Han Empire of China, the Kushan Empire, the Parthian Empire of Persia, and the Roman Empire.
 The collapse of the Han Empire in AD 220 saw China fragmented into the Three Kingdoms, only to be unified once again by the Jin Empire (AD 266–420).
-The relative weakness of the Jin Empire plunged China into political disunity that would last from AD 304 to AD 589 when the Sui Empire (AD 581–618) reunited China.[30]
+The relative weakness of the Jin Empire plunged China into political disunity that would last from AD 304 to AD 589 when the Sui Empire (AD 581–618) reunited China.[31]

 The legal systems of France and its former colonies are strongly influenced by Roman law.[38]
 Similarly, the United States was founded on a model inspired by the Roman Republic, with upper and lower legislative assemblies, and executive power vested in a single individual, the president.
 The president, as "commander-in-chief" of the armed forces, reflects the ancient Roman titles imperator princeps.[39]
 The Roman Catholic Church, founded in the early Imperial Period, spread across Europe, first by the activities of Christian evangelists, and later by official imperial promulgation.